Kiss reality goodbye: AI-generated social media has arrived

 Just what the effect of a social media world driven entirely by AI remains unclear, said Messing.
 Many researchers were deeply concerned about "deepfakes" when AI video first appeared, and yet few of those videos gain traction.
 "We were all collectively panicked about deepfakes a couple of years ago, but society hasn't really decayed because of deepfakes," he said.

+As concerned as he is with people being duped, Ajder said he's also very concerned about the consequences of nobody trusting what they see online.

+"We have to resist the somewhat nihilistic pull of, 'we can't tell what's real anymore, and therefor it doesn't matter anymore,'" he said.

-At the same time, Messing said, the videos so easily created by the Sora app could be the ushering in of a new era where seeing online is no longer believing: "This just leaves me sort of speechless," he said.
+Messing said while its unclear what the consequences will be, what is clear is that Sora is very very good at creating anything one can imagine: "This just leaves me sort of speechless," he said.
 "I did not quite understand just how good the content is."

 Copyright 2025 NPR